 Flush out magnetically labeled CD45+ cells by pipetting 5 mL of equilibration buffer on to the column and firmly plunging the cells with a plunger supplied with the column.

 Centrifuge eluent as well as FT/Wash fractions at 500 × g.
-Then count the cells.
+Then count the cells using a hemocytometer.

 Magnetic Labeling and Separation: CD31+ endothelial cells